rwebster85/PapyrusCodingStandards/papyrus-coding-standards.md

 Blank lines may be added to improve readability, unless where explicitly forbidden.

+Blank lines must have no whitespace.
+Lines with comments or code must not have trailing whitespace.

 ### 2.3 Indentation

 Code must use an indent of 4 spaces for each indent level, and must not use tabs for indenting.